-- Make each manager and individual responsible for managing information within the context of his or her job.
+- Make each manager and individual responsible for managing information within the context of their job.

-- All records should be available to all staff who need them to carry out their work (with appropriate and necessary safeguards for personal and sensitive information).
+- Records should only be available to staff who need them to carry out their work (with appropriate and necessary safeguards for personal and sensitive information).

 - Consider appointing a Data Protection Officer (DPO) to oversee all aspects of your data protection compliance, including your filing systems.

-Ensure that new files are only created with specific approval of the person responsible
+Only create new files with specific approval of the person responsible.

-- A file's title must be meaningful and must accurately reflect its contents.
+- Each file's title must be meaningful and must accurately reflect its contents.

-- Anyone who knows your system ought to be able to go straight to the right file nine times out of ten.
+- Anyone who knows your system ought to be able to find the right file immediately.

 Develop a clear tracking system for files

-- Ensure that files which are removed from their normal locations are signed out, so that they can be traced.
+- Any files that are removed from their normal locations should be signed out, so that they can be traced.

 Do not allow files that spring up around projects to undermine the system

-- If any new project involves personal data, take a ‘privacy by design’ approach, conducting data protection impact assessments where appropriate, to ensure that personal data is protected.
+- If any new project involves personal data, take a ‘privacy by design’ approach.
+Conduct data protection impact assessments where appropriate to ensure that personal data is protected.

 - Make moving project data into the main filing system the final phase of any project.

 Discourage personal filing of documents.
 Not only is this unprofessional, it is also unsafe.

 Some information needs to be split between two files